 The fifteen concepts are extensive ultimate supertypes in the Financial Industry Business Data Model.
 In other words, they have the most subtypes and the most relationships.

-In the FIBO ontology, the 15 fundamental concepts are direct subclasses of Thing.
+In the FIBO ontology, the fundamental fifteen concepts are direct subclasses of the Thing.

-We use abbreviations and icons as mnemonics to teach modeling and business-user concepts.
+We use abbreviations and icons as mnemonics to teach the concepts to modelers and business users.

 Identifying Entities and Concepts

-We can use the modelling tool or MS Excel to research Concept Entities.
+We can use the modeling tool or MS Excel to research Concept Entities.

 In this example, we look for supertypes of the FDIC Certificate and their Associations